 - It is always helpful to seek the help of an advocate/attorney.
-He/she will be able to provide you with information regarding your rights as a parent/guardian, and the rights of the student. - You may request mediation by submitting a letter to your child's school.
-You should also give a copy of your request to the Community Dispute Referral Center in your borough. - You should identify clearly the specific issues that concern you and understand what your rights are, as well as the rights of the student. - Be prepared to present your concerns along with what you feel could be possible recommendations for resolutions. - Be sure that you come prepared to keep an open mind, collaborate, be creative and willing to compromise.
+He/she will be able to provide you with information regarding your rights as a parent/guardian, and the rights of the student. - You may request mediation by submitting a letter to the Integrated Service Center (ISC) in your borough.
+You should also give a copy of your request to the Community Dispute Referral Center in your borough. - You should identify clearly the specific issues that concern you and understand what your rights are, as well sa the rights of the student. - Be prepared to present your concerns along with what you feel could be possible recommendations for resolutions. - Be sure that you come prepared to keep an open mind, collaborate, be creative and willing to compromise.